mlsmall/Manging-Employee-Vacation-Requests/README.md

 if __name__ == '__main__':
     app.run(debug=True)
 ```
-Setting ```debug=True``` enables debugging mode, which provide more detailed error messages, and automatically restarts the server when code changes are detected during development.
+Setting ```debug=True``` enables debugging mode, which provides more detailed error messages, and automatically restarts the server when code changes are detected during development.